Glass transition: Time-temperature superposition and master curves

+On the whole, there are few key application of time temperature superposition curves near the glass transition region for viscoelastic materials: prediction of long term viscoelastic behavior from short term experimental data, characterization of the glass transition region, and the identification of time-temperature equivalency of materials near the glass transition region.

 In specific materials

 Silica, SiO2

 Silica (the chemical compound SiO2) has a number of distinct crystalline forms in addition to the quartz structure.
 Nearly all of the crystalline forms involve tetrahedral SiO4 units linked together by shared vertices in different arrangements (stishovite, composed of linked SiO6 octahedra, is the main exception).
 Si-O bond lengths vary between the different crystal forms.
 For example, in α-quartz the bond length is 161 pm, whereas in α-tridymite it ranges from 154–171 pm.
 The Si-O-Si bond angle also varies from 140° in α-tridymite to 144° in α-quartz to 180° in β-tridymite.
 Any deviations from these standard parameters constitute microstructural differences or variations that represent an approach to an amorphous, vitreous or glassy solid.

 The transition temperature Tg in silicates is related to the energy required to break and re-form covalent bonds in an amorphous (or random network) lattice of covalent bonds.
 The Tg is clearly influenced by the chemistry of the glass.
 For example, addition of elements such as B, Na, K or Ca to a silica glass, which have a valency less than 4, helps in breaking up the network structure, thus reducing the Tg.
 Alternatively, P, which has a valency of 5, helps to reinforce an ordered lattice, and thus increases the Tg.

 Tg is directly proportional to bond strength, e.g. it depends on quasi-equilibrium thermodynamic parameters of the bonds e.g. on the enthalpy Hd and entropy Sd of configurons – broken bonds: Tg = Hd / [Sd + R ln[(1 − fc)/ fc] where R is the gas constant and fc is the percolation threshold.
 For strong melts such as SiO2 the percolation threshold in the above equation is the universal Scher–Zallen critical density in the 3-D space e.g. fc = 0.15, however for fragile materials the percolation thresholds are material-dependent and fc ≪ 1.
 The enthalpy Hd and the entropy Sd of configurons – broken bonds can be found from available experimental data on viscosity.
+On the surface of SiO2 films, scanning tunneling microscopy has resolved clusters of ca. 5 SiO2 in diameter that move in a two-state fashion on a time scale of minutes.
+This is much faster than dynamics in the bulk, but in agreement with models that compare bulk and surface dynamics.